DaoCasino/platform-prng/README.md

 ### What operating system does it run on?

- - That example by default run in docker, so that can be runned on any docker support OS
+ - That example by default run in docker, so that can be run on any docker support OS

 ### What is the programming language (Java, C++, C# etc...)?

  - We use C++ either for Smart Contracts and Test runner
- - And a litle bit bash only for running scripts
+ - And a little bit bash only for running scripts

-### Is it a hardware or software based RNG or a combination of both?
+### Is it a hardware or software-based RNG or a combination of both?
 Please provide any relevant details

- - software based
+ - software-based

 ### Type of mathematical algorithm used;